Deep Face Recognition: A Survey

 \subsubsection{Cross-Pose Face Recognition}

 As \cite{sengupta2016frontal} shows that many existing algorithms suffer a decrease of over 10\% from frontal-frontal to frontal-profile verification, cross-pose FR is still an extremely challenging scene.
-In addition to the aforementioned methods, including ``one-to-many augmentation'', ``many-to-one normalization'', multi-input networks and multi-task learning (Sections \ref{Pre-processing} and \ref{Multiple Network}), there are still some other algorithms for cross-pose FR.
-Considering the extra burden of the above methods, Cao et al. \cite{cao2018pose} first attempt to perform frontalization in the deep feature space but not in the image space.
-A deep residual equivariant mapping (DREAM) block dynamically adds residuals to an input representation to transform a profile face to a frontal image.
-Chen et al. \cite{chen2018deep} proposed combining feature extraction with multi-view subspace learning to simultaneously make features be more pose robust and discriminative.
-Pose Invariant Model (PIM) \cite{Zhao2018towardspose} jointly learn face frontalization and pose invariant representations end-to-end to allow them to mutually boost each other, and further introduced unsupervised cross-domain adversarial training and a “learning to learn” strategy to provide high-fidelity frontal reference face images.
+In addition to the aforementioned methods, including ``one-to-many augmentation'', ``many-to-one normalization'' and assembled networks (Section \ref{Pre-processing} and \ref{Multiple Network}), there are some other algorithms designed for cross-pose FR.
+Considering the extra burden of above methods, Cao et al. \cite{cao2018pose} attempted to perform frontalization in the deep feature space rather than the image space.
+A deep residual equivariant mapping (DREAM) block dynamically added residuals to an input representation to transform a profile face to a frontal image.
+Chen et al. \cite{chen2018deep} proposed to combine feature extraction with multi-view subspace learning to simultaneously make features be more pose-robust and discriminative.
+Pose Invariant Model (PIM) \cite{Zhao2018towardspose} jointly performed face frontalization and learned pose invariant representations end-to-end to allow them to mutually boost each other, and further introduced unsupervised cross-domain adversarial training and a °learning to learn strategy to provide high-fidelity frontal reference face images.